deepcharles/gait-data/README.md

-# gait-data
+# Data sets for the study of human locomotion with inertial measurements units

-Data sets of gait time series
+This repository contains several data sets related to human locomotion.
+Links to descriptions and online demos are provided.